Bromine trifluoride

 Bromine trifluoride is an interhalogen compound with the formula BrF3.
 At room temperature, it is a straw-coloured liquid with a pungent odor which decomposes violently on contact with water and organic compounds.
 It is a powerful fluorinating agent and an ionizing inorganic solvent.
 It is used to produce uranium hexafluoride (UF6) in the processing and reprocessing of nuclear fuel.

 Synthesis

 Bromine trifluoride was first described by Paul Lebeau in 1906, who obtained the material by the reaction of bromine with fluorine at 20 °C:

 The disproportionation of bromine monofluoride also gives bromine trifluoride:

 Structure

 Like ClF3 and IF3, the BrF3 molecule is T-shaped and planar.
-In the VSEPR formalism, the bromine center is assigned two electron pairs.
-The distance from the bromine each axial fluorine is 1.81 Å and to the equatorial fluorine is 1.72 Å. The angle between an axial fluorine and the equatorial fluorine is slightly smaller than 90° — the 86.2° angle observed is due to the repulsion generated by the electron pairs being greater than that of the Br-F bonds.
+In the VSEPR formalism, the bromine center is assigned two electron lone pairs.
+The distance from the bromine atom to each axial fluorine atom is 1.81 Å and to the equatorial fluorine atom is 1.72 Å. The angle between an axial fluorine atom and the equatorial fluorine atom is slightly smaller than 90° — the 86.2° angle observed is due to the repulsion generated by the electron pairs being greater than that of the Br-F bonds.